mmlak-0109/Make-Effective-Data-Visualization/README.md

 The current draft can be found here: https://bl.ocks.org/mmlak-0109/877da9bba7ef87f4455bb01d077bed3

 Below is a full description of the project.
-It includes a summary or the dataset, a discussion on my design decisions, three examples of feedback I received on the project, and feedback from the official reviewer.
+It includes a summary of the dataset, a discussion on my design decisions, three examples of feedback I received on the project, and feedback from the official reviewer.

 Enjoy!